wkumari/draft-kh-dnsop-7706bis/README.md

    root server to get the information for that TLD, or to find out that the TLD does not exist.
-Research shows that the vast majority of queries going to the root are for names that do not exist in the root zone, partially because the negative answers are sometimes cached for a much shorter period of time.
+Research shows that the vast majority of queries going to the root are for names that do not exist in the root zone because negative answers are sometimes cached for a much shorter period of time.

    Many of the queries from recursive resolvers to root servers get answers that are referrals to other servers.
 Malicious third parties